-This training usually takes place around May.
-Upon election, AISJ chairs will also participate in weekly lunchtime meetings.
+This training usually takes place in May.
+Upon election, AISJ chairs will also participate in weekly lunchtime training meetings.

 Before the Conference

 You need to research your country.
-The issues and views you will be arguing at the conference are NOT your own: they are the views which your country holds; therefore, you really need to know all about your country.
+The issues and views you will be arguing at the conference are NOT your own: they are the views that your country holds; therefore, you must know all about your country.
 Use this form to create a country profile: Country Profile.
 When it is complete, submit it to your chair for review.

 What are the issues being discussed in your room?
 What has your chair said about these issues?
 You need to go and research these issues and make sure you understand them thoroughly.
-Look at newspapers, TV, radio and website news, examine the UN websites, look at NGO and IGO websites, do a Google search.
-Make sure you understand what is going to be discussed.
-This form may help you: Issues outline
+Your chairs have prepared research reports for each of the issues, posted under the "Committees" tab of this website.
+Make sure to read these research reports carefully, and then carry out your own research using newspapers, TV, radio and online news, UN websites, NGO and IGO websites, Google, etc. Make sure you understand what is going to be discussed.

 - What is the issue about?